White Part of the Eye Swollen like Jelly

 Bacterial Conjunctivitis

-A bacterial conjunctivitis is identified by purulent eye discharge, or sticky eyes when you wake up, foreign body sensation and conjunctival injection (pink eye).
+A bacterial conjunctivitis presents with thick, yellow or green discharge, or sticky eyes when you wake up, foreign body sensation and conjunctival injection (pink eye).
 Conjunctival chemosis is also possible.
-Your eye doctor will conduct a thorough eye exam to make a diagnosis.
-Bacterial conjunctivitis is rare in newborns, but the most common cause is Staphylococcus aureus, followed by Chlamydia trachomatis.
-Haemophilus influenzae, Streptococcus pneumoniae, and Moraxella catarrhalis are most often the cause of bacterial infections in infants and older children.5
+The affected eye or eyes typically appear red or pink due to inflammation.
+Your eye doctor will conduct an eye exam to make a diagnosis.

 Allergic Conjunctivitis

 Allergic conjunctivitis has become more common in both children and adults and has a significant effect on quality of life.
-It affects approximately 10-20% of the population.
-Allergic conjunctivitis is a group of diseases caused by an ocular response to environmental allergens.6 Allergic conjunctivitis may be seasonal or perennial, or due to exposure to an allergen like pet dander.
+It affects approximately 10 to 20% of the population.
+Allergic conjunctivitis is a group of diseases caused by an ocular response to environmental allergens.6 Allergic conjunctivitis may be seasonal or perennial.
+Exposure to an allergen like pet dander can also be the cause.
 The symptoms of an allergic reaction may include itching, watery discharge,4 foreign body sensation, redness, and a papillary response on the eyelids.6

 Thyroid Eye Disease